-Fast and effective help for fears and phobias using hypnotherapy & counselling n Southampton, Fareham, Portsmouth and Winchester
+Effective help for fears and phobias using hypnotherapy & counselling in Southampton, Fareham, Portsmouth and Winchester

 What’s the difference between a fear and a phobia?

 The main difference is in the severity of the emotional reaction: a strong dislike of flying which can be controlled by the individual is a fear, whereas a pathological fear, where the feeling is an intense, uncontrollable, unendurable, physical fear, is considered to be a phobia.